Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Semantic Segmentation

 \subsection{Mitochondria Perturbation Sweep}

+For mitochondria semantic segmentation we investigated ranking a model set with $|\mathcal{M}|=15$.
+The models were trained separately using all four Mitochondria datasets (EPFL~\cite{lucchi_learning_2013}, Hmito~\cite{franco-barranco_current_2023}, Rmito~\cite{franco-barranco_current_2023} and VNC~\cite{phelps_reconstruction_2021}) as different sources.
+The model set comprised of a range of model architectures: 2D U-Net (trained both with and without augmentations), Residual U-Net and UNETR.
+Hence we built a diverse set of domain-specialist models which we apply to each target dataset in turn and rank the corresponding performance via CMR.

-For mitochondria semantic segmentation we investigated applying additive Gaussian noise as an input perturbation between the strengths $\sigma = 0.01 - 0.2$.
-We show the results for both CTE-EI (\cref{tab:cte_ei_mito_gauss}) and CTE-NHD (\cref{tab:cte_NHD_mito_gauss}).
+To investigate input space perturbations we applied additive Gaussian noise to the inputs between the strengths $\sigma = 0.01 - 0.2$.
+We show the results for both CMR-EI (\cref{tab:CMR_ei_mito_gauss}) and CMR-NHD (\cref{tab:CMR_NHD_mito_gauss}).

 For feature space perturbation we investigated applying spatial DropOut equally to all layers of a network, where the strength of the perturbation is controlled by the proportion of feature maps dropped at each layer $p_{d}$.
 We investigated DropOut proportions in the range $p_{d}= 0.001 - 0.1$.
-We show results for for both CTE-EI (\cref{tab:cte_EI_mito_dropout}) and CTE-NHD (\cref{tab:cte_NHD_mito_dropout}).
-The tables show that CTE's performance is stable across a wide range of perturbations.
+We show results for for both CMR-EI (\cref{tab:CMR_EI_mito_dropout}) and CMR-NHD (\cref{tab:CMR_NHD_mito_dropout}).
+The tables show that CMR's performance is stable across a wide range of perturbations.

 \FloatBarrier